 Dredge maintenance activities of the 3.5-acre dredge maintenance area will result in a temporary reduction to essential fish habitat in the area.
 Within the 3.5-acre dredge maintenance area a smaller primary dredge area directly in front of the boat dock is typically dredged in part depending on bathymetric survey results.
 The kelp mitigation area continues to thrive and provides a source for kelp recolonization into the active dredge area.
 Any kelp taken off shore along Vandenberg's coastline will provide ecological benefit for invertebrate and wildlife habitat on the ocean surface, surf zone, and along the shoreline, as well as provide detritus and carbon sequestration at the ocean bottom.
 Some marine invertebrates and wildlife would temporarily be displaced during kelp cutting and dredge operations.
-Eelgrass present in the mitigation reference area provides a source for eelgrass re-colonization into the dredge area and the northern buffer area is also thriving.
-Minimization measures will reduce dredge impacts and pre- and post-dredge eelgrass surveys with hull-mounted side scan and single beam sonar will provide trends on habitat stability to inform actions that could eliminate the impact over time.
+Eelgrass present in the mitigation reference area provides a source for eelgrass re-colonization into the dredge eelgrass surveys with hull-mounted side scan and single beam sonar will provide trends on habitat stability to inform actions that could eliminate the impact over time.
 Because of the temporary nature of the effects on kelp, eelgrass, and marine wildlife with recolonization and minimization measures, effects of this project on EFH including eelgrass are expected to be minimal.